-Trump says Islamic State leader Baghdadi dead in U.S. forces raid
+Islamic State leader Baghdadi died 'in panic and dread', says Trump

 “He reached the end of the tunnel as our dogs chased him down.
 He ignited his vest, killing himself and his three children.
 His body was mutilated by the blasts.
 The tunnel had caved on him,” Trump added.

+The U.S. forces spent around two hours in the compound, he said, adding that they had taken away “sensitive information” relating to Islamic State.

-Russia opened up its airspace for the raid and Kurdish allies gave some helpful information, according to Trump, who said he watched the operation unfold in the Situation Room of the White House, with Vice President Mike Pence and others.
+Russia “treated us great” by opening up its airspace for the raid and Kurdish allies gave some helpful information, according to Trump.

+The president said he watched the operation unfold in the Situation Room of the White House, with Vice President Mike Pence, Defense Secretary Mark Esper and the joint military chiefs.

+He added that Russia had not been aware of the nature of the U.S. mission.

 Trump had faced withering criticism from fellow Republicans and Democrats for announcing a withdrawal of U.S. troops from northeastern Syria earlier this month, which permitted Turkey to attack America’s Kurdish allies as it sought to set up a “safe zone”.